FrenetGatewaydeFretes/woo-shipping-gateway/readme.txt

 It provides to the store owners, major carriers in Brazil to transport large volumes as well as Jamef, Jadlog, TNT, Braspress, Direct among others

+It's required to create an account at [Frenet Administrative website](https://painel.frenet.com.br/)  to get access token and configure carriers that you will use.
+This plugin is free, but to get all the functionalities it is necessary to sign a monthly payment plan according to the policy published on our website: [http://www.frenet.com.br/precos.html](http://www.frenet.com.br/precos.html)

 Please notice that WooCommerce must be installed and active.

 WOOCOMMERCE: Tested up to 3.3.1